elixir-circuits/circuits_i2c/README.md

   you need to read a particular register?
 Is there a mode that the device can be put it so that it only returns useful data?
 * Can a write and read be combined?
-The `Circuits.I2C.write_read` function is more efficent than a separate write followed by a read.
+The `Circuits.I2C.write_read` function is more efficient than a separate write followed by a read.
 * Does the device support a queue mode?
 Some devices have internal queues that allow the host to copy out more than one sample each time.